-Gastrectomy involves removing a part of the stomach affected with cancer, or even the whole stomach.
-In the latter, the esophagus is directly joined to the small intestine.
+During gastric cancer treatment, a Gastrectomy involves removing a part of the stomach affected with cancer, or even the whole stomach.
+In the latter, the oesophagus is directly joined to the small intestine.
 This provides a passageway for food to move through the digestive system.

 Lymph node removal is performed to examine lymph nodes and check for cancer cells.

 Surgery is the most effective method to remove stomach cancer.
 For many tumours, surgery is the primary treatment for gastric cancer.
 The cancer can be cured through surgical methods to remove the cancerous tumour.
 This is especially in cases where the cancer is localised and has not spread.
 Surgery assesses the chance of your cancer being cured, as well as the need for further treatment.
 It can be combined with other treatments such as chemotherapy and radiotherapy.